What Is Mold Infographic

-The scientific complexities surrounding this issue would be a huge challenge but the truth is that other, less scientific, difficulties dwarf them.
-Media attention on this topic often creates emotionally charged circumstances, making scientific and professional judgment, as well as reasoned dialogue on this subject, very difficult.
-In some instances, building owners have been known to ignore or dismiss potentially serious problems.
-Many indoor air quality (IAQ) problems have nothing to do with mold, and buildings seldom have only one indoor environmental quality problem.
-It is essential to consider multiple sources of building IAQ problems instead of focusing on just mold concerns.
-In other instances, building occupants or public officials armed with mold sampling reports of dubious quality have reacted with alarm to potential threats, making risk communication very difficult.
+The scientific complexities surrounding this issue are a huge challenge.
+The truth is that other, less scientific, difficulties dwarf them.
+Media attention on this topic creates emotionally charged circumstances.
+This renders scientific and professional judgment and reasoned dialogue challenging.
+In some instances, building owners often ignore or dismiss potentially serious problems.
+Many indoor air quality (IAQ) problems are not mold-related.
+Buildings, however, seldom have only one indoor environmental quality problem.
+In some instances, occupants or public officials with dubious mold sampling reports react with alarm to potential threats.
+This makes risk communication difficult.

-The information on this page represents a consensus statement by a group of experts about important aspects of the state of the science.
-The guidance offered is practical information based on years of experience addressing mold issues, and this document does not claim to be a definitive or comprehensive position statement.
-Because it is not comprehensive, it should always be used in conjunction with other existing guidance documents, as well as professional judgment by qualified consultants and public health officials.
+The resources offered below are practical information based on experience by AIHA volunteers.
+This is not a claim to be a definitive or comprehensive position statement.
+While not exhaustive, this information is best used in conjunction with other guidance documents and professional judgment by qualified consultants and public health officials.

 Public and occupational health practice is rarely an exact science.
-Prevention always poses the challenge of making tough and often costly decisions with incomplete information or understanding.
+Prevention is the challenge of making tough and often costly decisions with incomplete information or understanding.

 The Centers for Disease Control and Prevention